+This Guinness Beef Stew recipe is a very simple recipe and it is delicious and hearty, perfect for a chilly day.
 Guinness Draught is just about the best thing that ever happened to a beef stew since meat and potatoes were even a thing.
-Its character is both sweet and bitter with hints of coffee and roasted malt, making the gravy in this stew to die for, you’ll need plenty of bread to sop up the juices of my Irish Stew.
-Combined with only a few simple ingredients, and a slow cooking process, the flavors of my Guinness Beef Stew recipe meld together, the sauce thickens, and the aroma fills the home with its beefy goodness.
+Its character is both sweet and bitter with hints of coffee and roasted malt.
+The flavor of the Guinness makes the gravy in this Guinness beef stew something to die for.
+You’ll need plenty of bread to sop up the juices of this hearty stew.
+Combined with only a few simple ingredients, and a slow cooking process, the flavors of my beef stew recipe meld together, the sauce thickens, and the aroma fills the home with its beefy goodness.

+Good quality beef is key to making a good beef stew.
 Beef that is sold as stew meat is usually the tougher cuts of beef like chuck roast which is a little fatty, or eye/bottom round which is leaner.
-Cuts of beef like these benefit from a long, slow braising in liquid and literally fall to pieces, you’re able to cut through the beef with your spoon when done right.
-Not only is braising great for the beef, but the slow cooking process is great for the potatoes and carrots as well, they absorb all the goodness from the gravy and melt in your mouth.
+Cuts of beef like these benefit from a long, slow braising in liquid and literally fall to pieces.
+You’re able to cut through the beef with your spoon when the Irish stew is finished.
+Not only is braising great for the beef, but the slow cooking process is great for the potatoes and carrots as well, they absorb all the goodness from the Guinness gravy and melt in your mouth.

-- Lamb or Beef: In Ireland, this sort of good, hearty Pub food is going to be made with lamb rather than beef, but here in the states, the cost of lamb is ridiculously expensive, so I use beef.
+- Lamb or Beef: In Ireland, this sort of good, hearty Pub food is going to be made with lamb rather than beef.
+However, here in the U.S., the cost of lamb is ridiculously expensive, so I use beef for my Irish stew.
 A chuck roast is perfect, as the long slow braising leaves it fork tender and melts in your mouth.

-- Guinness Draught: Well you bloody well can’t have Guinness Beef Stew without it, can you?
+- Guinness Draught: Well you bloody well can’t have Irish Beef Stew without it, can you?
 Haha.

 - Onions, garlic, and tomato paste: This gravy, oh my.
-Be sure to have plenty of bread to sop it up, you won’t want to miss a drop of this Irish stew.
+Be sure to have plenty of bread to sop it up, you won’t want to miss a drop of this Guinness beef stew.

 This is my Guinness Beef Stew recipe: